idxbroker/customtemplates/README.md

 Macros like  {{ value }} from a loop are not defined.

-Macros the Set a value or macros the are used to check if a setting is populated are also not defined.
+Macros that set a value or macros the are used to check if a setting is populated are also not defined.

 Pull requests welcome for any definitions missed or you feel should be added.